ALEXXXnh/Cat-rex/README.md

 . aligned everything with css

-So I forgot to make this before but now that I ended my first project I'm going to focus here now:3
+So I forgot to make this before but now that I ended my first project I'm going to focus here now:3 Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text
+    Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text Macondo keep saying my Readme is kinda short  bc umm well its just started so i'll copy paste this text